 His reign saw an expansion.
 He raided Basra in 923 and Kufa in 927.
 He also threatened to take over Baghdad and robbed much of Iraq.
 He was not considered as a peaceful leader.

-But he did not keep his oath.
+He did not keep his oath.
 What he did was not peaceful at all.
-On the very first day of Hajj, the Qarmatians attacked Makkah.
+On the very first day of Hajj, the Qarmatians attacked Makkah with an intention to steal Hajr e Aswad.
 The Qarmatians’ army came up with their horses and entered Masjid al-Haram.

-They looted the Kaaba, destroyed the buildings, houses were plundered, slaves were seized and the dead bodies of pilgrims were thrown in the well of Zamzam to despoil it while other dead ones were left on streets to get rotten away.
+They looted the Kaaba, destroyed the buildings, houses were plundered, slaves were seized, Hajr e Aswad was stolen and the dead bodies of pilgrims were thrown in the well of Zamzam to despoil it while other dead ones were left on streets to get rotten away.

-Abu Tahir then took away the Black stone and held in his possession.
+The history tells us that Abu Tahir then stole Hajr e Aswad and held in his possession.
 He took it to Masjid al Dirar so that it could be placed there.
 He wanted to make the Masjid a sacred place and redirect the Hajj from Makkah to Masjid al Dirar.
 But he never got what he wanted!

 The Abbasids had to pay a huge amount of money to get the black stone back.
 The stone was broken down into seven pieces during its hostage and removal.